intersystems/cms0057-sample-deploy/README.md

   - No data ingestion directory is provided by default.
 You may pass data into a service using the REST APIs.

 This directory MUST consist of, at a minimum, an `iris.key` file for the license key of the corresponding solution image that is being deployed.
-If you wish to use InterSystems API Manager features for your solution, then you must use an IAM-enabled license.
+If you wish to use InterSystems API Manager features for your solution, then you must use an IAM-enabled license in your IAM stack.

 It is also required that a `merge.cpf` file be included if there are any startup-related configuration settings.
+In IAM stack, the IAM Password needs to be set in this file (and the value should match the IAM_USER_PWD environment variable in `iam.container.env`).
 The example file provided sets up the API Manager for your solution.
-The IAM Password needs to be set in this file (and the value should match the IAM_USER_PWD environment variable in `iam.container.env`).

 Environment variables related to this directory:
 - `EXTERNAL_IRIS_CONFIG_DIRECTORY`